dadagov125/whirlpool-hash/README.md

-# Crypto API for JavaScript/TypeScript
+# Whirlpool hash for JavaScript/TypeScript
 It's a library is cut from https://github.com/nf404/crypto-api

 [It's a library is cut from](https://github.com/nf404/crypto-api)